 31-year-old woman arrested after standoff at home where infant and teenager were shot

-BATON ROUGE - Police arrested a 31-year-old woman after she barricaded herself in a residence for nearly five hours following a shooting that left a teenager and an infant hurt.
+BATON ROUGE - Police arrested a 31-year-old woman after she barricaded herself in a residence for nearly five hours following a shooting that left a teenager and an infant hurt on Easter Sunday.

-The Baton Rouge Police Department was staged around the home in the 1700 block of North Sherwood Forest Drive on Easter Sunday from around 12:30 to shortly after 5 p.m.
+The Baton Rouge Police Department was staged around the home on North Sherwood Forest Drive near Read Oak Drive between roughly 12:30 and 5 p.m..

+"When I walked right there and saw all the cops, it was just shocking because dog I grew up around here," neighbor John Sims said.

-Police said 31-year-old Jolanda Evans was shooting a gun in the residence and accidentally struck two of her family members—a 10-month old boy and a 15-year-old boy.
+Police said Jolanda Evans, 31, was shooting a gun in the residence and accidentally struck two of her family members: a 10-month old boy and a 15-year-old boy.

+"We don't have this over here.
+This is a peaceful spot.
+It was insane.
+I was shocked.
+Seriously, I was really shocked," Sims said.

-The victims were taken to the hospital and are in stable condition.
+The victims were taken to a hospital and are in stable condition.

+"We knew that no one else was in the residence, so time was on our side.
+We wanted to communicate with her, see what we can do to get her out to prevent any injury, not only to herself but to anyone out here on the scene," BRPD Lt.
+Don Coppola said.

-Officers said Evans suffers from a medical condition and it is likely she has not taken the appropriate medication for a number of days.
+Officers said Evans suffers from a medical condition and that she likely had not taken the appropriate medication for days.

-It is unclear what Evans will be charged with at this time.
+Evans was charged with two counts of aggravated second-degree battery and one count of illegal use of a weapon.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.